dmbarbour/awelon/AboutABC.md

         > :: (Comparable x y) ⇒ x * (y * e) → ((y*x)+(x*y)) * e -- y > x
             #4 #2 > -- observes 4 > 2.
 Returns (N(2)*N(4)) on right.

+(Thoughts: it might be sufficient to have just `P` and `>`.
+However, the other options exist at the moment to simplify assertions.)

 Most types are observable and comparable.
 Pairs are greater than numbers, and numbers are greater than sums.
 Pairs compare first before second, i.e. such that text (modulo case) compares in lexicographic order.
 Sums treat left as before right, and only compare inner elements if the branching is equal.

 However, blocks are not comparable, unit is not observable, and unit may be compared only with unit (and is equal).
 Unit provides a foundation for static structure: in general, developers must know statically where to find unit values.
 This is discussed later.

 After a condition is observed, we can conditionally apply a block: